Gorkha, Nepal: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, D and M. Take care to pick the right type.
-The vast majority of adapters available are just plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most areas.
+A plug adapter that supports outlet types C, D and M. Be sure to pick the right type.
+Most adapters currently sold are simply plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most areas.

 Power bank for devices